hm-group-public-interview/21k/README.md

 In collaboration with a running coach, we've designed a program to help individuals complete a half-marathon at an impressive pace.
 We are seeking your expertise to develop the frontend for this program.
 Additionally, we recommend storing its data in a database; there are many free solutions available.

+## Host and demo

+The built version should be deployed on any hosting solution of your choice and a link provided for us to test.
+Vercel and Netlify both provide small free versions, but any type of hosting provider is fine.

 ## User Journey

 Upon initiating the program, users will automatically receive a daily running routine.
 After completing each run, users can toggle a switch to mark the run as "Done."
 Once this status is confirmed, the toggle turns green but remains undimmed.
 The last completed run will only appear dimmed after the user reloads the page.